 Here are four things you can do to help protect your eyes, as recommended by the American Optometric Association.

 1. Use the 20-20-20 rule and other rest tactics: Give your eyes some respite during the day.
 Set an alert to notify you after every 20 minutes of screen time.
 Take a 20-second break to look at something 20 feet away.
 While working, remember to blink frequently.
-If your eyes begin to feel strained, massage the area around them or rub your hands together to create friction then gently cup your palms over your closed eyes.
+If your eyes begin to feel strained, massage the area around them.

-2. Check the tech: Keep your monitor clean, install an anti-glare screen and set your monitor as bright as possible.
-If strain is becoming a problem, consider computer glasses that optimize eyesight when looking at screens.
+2. Check the tech: Keep your monitor clean, install an anti-glare screen and set your monitor as bright as comfortable.
+If strain is becoming a problem, consult with your eye doctor about computer glasses that optimize eyesight when looking at screens.

 3. Ensure proper work space design: Pull down window shades around your screen when sunlight is bright.
 Make sure surrounding lighting is dim and balanced.
 You want to avoid harsh lighting that creates shadows on the screen.